Bursledon Brickworks Museum: The Ashby family

-The Brickworks
+The brickworks

 The new brickworks were innovative for their time.
-They used a large brick making machine made by Bennett & Sayer from Derby.
+They used a large brick-making machine made by Bennett & Sayer from Derby.
 They were a firm that specialised in making large clay handling machinery.
 The machine the Ashby brothers bought was of the type known as a stiff clay extruder.
 The manufacturers claimed it was capable of making 40,000 bricks a day.
 The machine was run by a steam engine manufactured by John Wood & Sons from Wigan.

 Once the bricks were made they were dried in large drying sheds.
 These were heated via underfloor pipes and the bricks took a set time to dry.
 The design of the drying sheds was patented by the company.
 When they had dried completely the bricks were then taken down to the kiln.

-The kiln was a Staffordshire type, continuous kiln (based on a Hoffman Kiln) with twelve chambers.
+The kiln was a Staffordshire-type, continuous kiln (based on a Hoffmann kiln) with twelve chambers.
 Each chamber could hold up to 26,000 bricks at a time.
 The kiln was always burning with the chambers going from cold to over 1,000*C every 15 days or so.

 In 1903, the brickworks changed its name to The Bursledon Brick Co.
 Limited or (B.B.C.
 Ltd.).
 This coincided with the extension of the southern complex and the addition of another complete works to the north.
 This was further extended in 1935 with the addition of a third unit.
 With the extra capacity, the brickworks was producing in excess of 20 million bricks a year.
 They were one of the main producers of bricks in the region.

 After the Second World War, the family business was amalgamated with the Sussex and Dorking Brick Company and in 1959 became Redland Holdings Ltd.